STMicroelectronics/X-CUBE-MEMS1/README.md

 - Sample application to transmit real-time sensor data to a PC

-- Compatible with the Unicleo-GUI graphical user interface to display sensor data and configure outputs
+- Compatible with the MEMS Studio graphical user interface to display sensor data and configure outputs

 - Sample implementation available on the X-NUCLEO-IKS4A1, X-NUCLEO-IKS01A3 and X-NUCLEO-IKS02A1 boards connected to a NUCLEO-F401RE, NUCLEO-L152RE, NUCLEO-L073RZ or NUCLEO-U575ZI-Q development board